RichardMoot/richardmoot.github.io/README.md

 * Moot, R. (2017), _The Grail theorem prover: Type theory for syntax and semantics_, Modern Perspectives in Type-Theoretic Semantics, 247-277.

-* Moot, R. (2015) _A Type-Logical Treebank for French_, Journal of
+* Moot, R. (2015), _A Type-Logical Treebank for French_, Journal of
 Language Modelling **3(1)**, pp. 229-265 ([Github](https://richardmoot.github.io/TLGbank/))

-* Moot, R. and Retoré, C., (2012) _The Logic of Categorial Grammars: A Deductive account of Natural Language Syntac and Semantics_, Springer.
+* Moot, R. and Retoré, C. (2012), _The Logic of Categorial Grammars: A Deductive account of Natural Language Syntac and Semantics_, Springer.